GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

     ??? success "Solution"

-        You can find out which version of Nextflow you are using by running the following command:
+        You can find out which version of Nextflow you are using by executing:

         ```bash
         nextflow -version